-In March 2020, the Concho Valley Economic Development District (CVEDD) assisted the Concho Valley Council of Governments/Concho Valley Transit District secure a 2.2 million dollar grant from the Economic Development Administration.
+In March 2021 the Concho Valley Council of Governments moved in to their our new 44,000 square foot facility.
+The Concho Valley Economic Development District (CVEDD) assisted the Concho Valley Council of Governments/Concho Valley Transit District secure a 2.2 million dollar grant from the Economic Development Administration.
 The EDA investment was for the purchase and renovation of an existing building at 5430 Link Road, San Angelo, TX.
 The renovation is for an approximately 41,800 square foot (sq. ft) building to include an additional 630 sq. ft restrooms (single and double), a renovated entry canopy and vestibule west entrance of the facility, a new entry canopy and vestibule on the north side of the facility, exterior and interior signage, installation of LED Troffers and landscape improvements.

-In September 2020, the Concho Valley Economic Development District secured a \$400,000 grant from the EDA.
+In September of 2021, the Concho Valley Economic Development District closed out the administration of two EDA grants.
+The second of which was the \$400,000 grant from the EDA.
 The EDA investment was the CARES Act Recovery Assistance Initiative in light of the COVID-19 pandemic.
-The CVEDD remained committed to the deployment of a disaster recovery coordinator, providing technical assistance to local governments, businesses, and other stakeholders organizations and ensuring the funding of appropriate technology and staff support for our pandemic-response activities.
+The CVEDD remained committed to the deployment of a disaster recovery coordinator, providing technical assistance to local governments, businesses, and other stakeholder organizations and ensuring the funding of appropriate technology and staff support for our pandemic-response activities.